waltonR1/isep-lab2-todo-api/readme.md

 ## Before you start

-It is recommended that you read the again the `Architecture` section of the Clean Code course.
+It is recommended that you read again the `Architecture` section of the Clean Code course.

 It is strongly recommended to use the provided starter Java project, which includes a pre-configured API to help you get up and running quickly.